Course details

 -

-This course is restricted to students enrolled in the part-time BBA Degree Program, Marketing Option.
-Registration approval is automatically granted upon acceptance.
+Enrolment is restricted to students accepted into the Flexible Learning (formerly Part-Time) BBA Degree Program, Option 2 – Marketing Brand Management and Consumer Insights.
+Registration approval is automatically given upon acceptance into the program.
 This online course follows a weekly schedule with posted due dates for assignments and exams.
 However, lecture content is asynchronous with no weekly face-to-face meetings with the instructor.
-The final exam will be held at the Burnaby campus on Saturday, April 15.
+The final exam will be held at the Burnaby campus on Wednesday, August 2.

 Status